February 2025

 October 2017

 The Southern Responses to Displacement team participated in a Global Challenges Research Fund Conference entitled ‘Protracted Conflict, Aid and Development: Research, Policy and Practice’.
 The conference aimed to examine ways in which Southern led responses complement and, at times, challenge Northern led responses.
-Prof. Elena Fiddian-Qasmiyeh and Dr Estella Carpi attended the conference at the British Academy in London.
-Here Dr Carpi reflects on her experience as part of a panel exploring South-South humanitarianism and self-reliance amongst conflict-affected populations.
-Read the blog, here.
+Prof Elena Fiddian-Qasmiyeh and Dr Estella Carpi attended the conference at the British Academy in London.
+In this text, Dr Carpi reflects on her experience as part of a panel exploring South-South humanitarianism and self-reliance amongst conflict-affected populations.
+Read the blog here.

 October 2017